TheLindall/gifcam/README.md

 ## What's this version got?
-This a minor de-update based on Nick and Michael's work.
-- I've removed the Twitter integration of the original projects
+- Removed the Twitter integration of the original projects
-- I've added the hardware controls to change cmaera behaviors
+- Added the hardware controls to change cmaera behaviors
-- I've added intructions to download your GIFs straight to your iPhone
+- Added intructions to download your GIFs straight to your iPhone
 - Used newer hardware (Rapberry Pi Zero W 2)
 - Used newer software (Raspberry Pi OS Legacy Light - Buster)
+- Added more LEDs
+- Added hardware switches to control capture settings.

 If you want:
 - Auto twitter upload
 - SSH instructions
-- A simplier setup
+- A simpler setup
 I suggest looking at the original projects by Nick (https://github.com/nickbrewer/gifcam) and <br>Micheal (https://github.com/michaelruppe/gifcam)

 If you want to see the orginal project and build instructions see here (https://www.hackster.io/nick-brewer/pix-e-gif-camera-323965)